 It’s a tradition that the Fujifilm X100V continues, with a few significant new twists.
 The X100V brings a new tilting touchscreen (a first for the series) and a redesigned lens.
 Inside, there are big changes too, with a new 26.1MP APS-C X Trans CMOS 4 sensor, improved autofocus system and the ability to shoot 4K/30p video.

+It's, without a doubt, one of the best compact cameras on the market.
 But is this all enough to make the X100V as popular as its predecessors?
 And do you really need one when smartphone cameras are so good?
 The answer to both questions is yes, as long as you know what you’re letting yourself in for...